JamesPhillipsUK/mysqli-connection-library/README.md

 // Call the library.
 require_once('mysqli-connection-library.php');

 // Connect to the database.
+If you've defined the values above, just call this:
 $dBConnection = connect();

+//Or you can define connection values manually:
+$dBConnection = connect($server, $username, $password, $databaseName, $port, $socket);

 $userInputString = "My name is: ');DROP TABLES ...";
 // Clean SQL injection attempts from the string.